 Roll top closure: easy in, easy out, with a notgunnabreak brass clasp.
 Roll tops are the best for keeping water out too.
 No zippers to fail.
 Zippers are bad.
 The waterproof ones so many bags come with wear out: there’s a sort of plasticy rubber seal that goes over the zipper that wears out in time.
 Our bag, with the occasional rewax, will be weatherproof for as long as you care to own it.

 US made fabric, but even cooler, US made bag.
 Not in a small factory, but by one guy, in a cabin, in the woods of Maine, living off the grid and using a treadle (that’s foot power) sewing machine to build these bags.
 He built his cabin too, and I reckon if he can build a cabin that sustains him deep in the cold woods of Maine, he probably knows a thing or two about making things properly.

 We designed the bag, and the bag builder, Scott, argued with us endlessly.
 He wanted as much superfluous stuff removed from the bag as possible.
 More weatherproof, less seams to fail.
 This iteration is the 4th one, but we reckon Scott nailed it.

 Side loops with brass snaps so you can snap it onto the basket.
 There’s another loop coming off the snap loop, so you can run a strap thru there and make it a shoulder bag.

 This bag is made for the medium, 15” wide wald basket.
-If you want one for the bigger basket, let us know, we can make it happen if you have patience.

 The bag is big n’ tall.
 Roll it down if you don’t need that much height.
 No internal pockets.
 That’s what little stuff sacks are for.
 Internal pockets mean more seams, which means more places for water to maybe get in.